acturtle/cashflower/docs/algorithm.rst

 Output subset
 ^^^^^^^^^^^^^

-Users have the flexibility to choose a specific subset of output columns through the :code:`OUTPUT_COLUMNS` setting.
+Users have the flexibility to choose a specific subset of output variables through the :code:`OUTPUT_VARIABLES` setting.

 For instance, let's consider a scenario where the user has configured their settings to output only the variable :code:`F`: